Andonome/stories/effect_summaries.md

 ## Big

 Changes the size of a mass of air.
-Higher Potency can increase the pressure in the room, or create gusts of wind, as air expands.
+Higher Potency can increase the pressure in the room.

-0. Air increases in volume, slightly increasing air-pressure for a moment.
-Created air becomes the size of a human head.
+0. Air increases in volume, roughly by the size of a human head.
 1. Air-bubbles underwater increase in size, becoming massive.
 1. Smoke grows big enough to cover a room.
 1. Target smoke grows to fill a full village.
 Normal air still does nothing.